 Durable – A standing seam roof can last up to 75 years, more than double the life of a typical asphalt shingle roof.

 Expensive – Standing seam metal is one of the more expensive options you can buy, usually costing $10 per square foot to install, in addition to the materials.

 Image source: Sheffield Metals

-Steel is of the most common materials for commercial and residential metal roofing systems today, mostly due to its recyclability and low pricing.
-The two types of steel often used are Galvanized steel and galvalume steel.
+Steel roofing is of the most common materials for commercial and residential metal roofing systems today, mostly due to its recyclability and low pricing.
+The two types of steel often used are galvanized steel and galvalume steel.
 These types are coated with a combination of other metals like aluminum and zinc, which prevent the steel roof panels from corrosion.